IRS quietly deletes guideline that Fortnite virtual currency must be reported on tax returns - KTVZ

 But on Wednesday, the IRS scrubbed all mentions of the in-game currency from the webpage after questions from CNN and other outlets about the policy.
 Despite the sudden deletion, experts believe that transactions involving video game currencies will still need to be reported under a new question the IRS is including this year on tax forms.
 Just because the IRS deleted the language, they said, does not resolve questions about how the IRS plans to treat video game currencies.

-The IRS didn’t respond to multiple requests for comment, and did not respond when CNN asked for a clear statement about the tax treatment of video game currencies.
+“It was corrected and that was done quickly — as soon as it was brought to our attention,” Desmond said, according to Bloomberg’s report.

+On Friday, the IRS finally released a formal statement: “The IRS recognizes that the language on our page potentially caused concern for some taxpayers.
+We have changed the language in order to lessen any confusion.
+Transacting in virtual currencies as part of a game that do not leave the game environment (virtual currencies that are not convertible) would not require a taxpayer to indicate this on their tax return.”

-The IRS’s unexplained changes only add to confusion about how it is handling tax filings for virtual currencies — and which digital products are lumped into the category. “[The] definition of virtual currency in IRS guidance would still encompass these,” Jerry Brito, executive director at the Coin Center, a virtual currency think tank, wrote on Twitter after the changes.
+Prior to Friday’s statement, the IRS’s changes only added to confusion about how it is handling tax filings for virtual currencies — and which digital products are lumped into the category. “[The] definition of virtual currency in IRS guidance would still encompass these,” Jerry Brito, executive director at the Coin Center, a virtual currency think tank, wrote on Twitter after the changes on Wednesday.
 “I don’t think they realized the consequences of their 1040 question.”

 The agency has long reminded Americans that virtual currency is treated like property for tax purposes.
 When Americans buy bitcoin, for example, they need to keep track of how much they paid for it.
 When they sell, they need to report any appreciation in value and pay taxes on those capital gains (and can claim a loss if there were realized losses).
 Using bitcoin to buy goods and services, even a coffee, is still considered a sale of property and potentially a taxable event.
 The IRS published a landmark policy guidance in 2014 laying out the details, and another update last year.